 Currently, our EM residents have 4 weeks of formal ultrasound training during their first year of residency where they have at least 8 eight-hour scanning shifts and are paired with an RDMS ultrasonographer.
 During the rotation, a number of ultrasound textbooks are made available for assigned readings.
 Each resident performs ultrasound scans on ED patients who require an ultrasound based upon their clinical presentation.
 The ultrasonographer teaches the practical aspects of ultrasound performance.
 All scans are recorded and saved for later review by our ultrasound-trained faculty.
 Each Monday of the rotation the resident participates in a formal three-hour didactic session along with review of ultrasounds done by the ultrasound faculty and fellow.

-In addition to the 4 formal weeks of ultrasound training, residents have access to three SonoSite MicroMaxx ultrasound machines (two are located at TJUH and the third is located at Methodist Hospital) and are .
+In addition to the 4 formal weeks of ultrasound training, residents have access to three Zonare and SonoSite MicroMaxx ultrasound machines (two are located at TJUH and the third is located at Methodist Hospital).
 The machines include curved array, linear array, phased array and endovaginal transducers.
 Residents are encouraged to use ultrasounds when clinically applicable.
 All scans done in the EDs of Thomas Jefferson University Hospital and Methodist Hospital are reviewed by the EM ultrasound faculty.

 Third year residents spend one month on the EM Administration and Teaching (EMAT) block.
 During this time, the resident has a number of formal teaching responsibilities.
 The EMAT resident will prepare and present two lectures for the weekly conferences, prepare and present a critical review of the literature session, conduct a daily teaching session for the residents working in the ED, and will teach fourth year medical students in their required EM rotation.
 Jefferson Medical College fourth year students participate in a required four-week clerkship in Emergency Medicine.
 At the end of each of the first three weeks, medical students spend 3 hours in the class and 4 hours in the simulation lab learning EM.
 The EMAT resident teaches one lecture and one skill session per week in this course.
 EM procedural skills such as lumbar puncture, central line placement, and suturing are covered by the resident during the skill sessions.
 Additional EMAT duties during the rotation include participation in an ongoing continuous quality improvement (CQI) project, bedside teaching and procedures supervision of junior residents and medical students, and laboratory/radiology patient follow-up.